- What is ePublications@SCU?

 How do I submit my research for inclusion in the repository?

-All Southern Cross University research outputs are collected in the first instance by the Division of Research.
+All Southern Cross University research outputs are collected in the first instance by Research@SCU.
 For more information on submission, see Research Publication Data Collection FAQs.
-The Library receives submission information from the Division of Research, so there is no need to submit your research twice.
+The Library receives submission information from Research@SCU, so there is no need to submit your research twice.
 If however, you notice that a publication is not appearing in ePublications@SCU, then please contact .

 Repository staff check copyright compliance for all publications submitted and, where possible, attach a PDF copy of publications to the citation record.

 Personal Researcher Pages are a great alternative to academics developing their own personal web pages.
 These pages can contain your complete bibliography, links to papers where possible, your photograph, CV, a summary of your research interests, etc. Library staff will create these pages for you.
 Examples can be seen in the Author Gallery in the repository.

 To request a Researcher Profile fill in the online form.
 For more information, please contact .